glv/smithereen/README.md

 ## To do

-* Set up bundler and get this running on RCR.
 * Write syntax error tests for the JavaScript parser.
 * Add some kind of tracing output to make it easier to understand (and debug) the algorithm.